 Add Ins- This quick bread would be great with chopped pecans or walnuts or even raisins!
 I would add about 1/2 to 1 cup of whatever mix-in you choose!

 How Long Does Quick Bread Last

 We store ours in a resealable loaf container that helps keep it fresh longer.
 Depending on the time of year (humidity!), a loaf of quick bread usually lasts for about 4-5 days for us.
 You can store your bread at room temperature.

-This bread (and nearly all quick breads) freezes really well, though!
+This bread (and nearly all quick bread) freezes really well, though!
 After it’s completely finished cooling, wrap the entire loaf really well in plastic wrap.
-Then put the entire loaf in a gallon ziploc bag and store in the freezer for about 2-3 months or until you’re ready to eat it.
+Then, put the entire loaf in a gallon Ziploc bag and store it in the freezer for about 2-3 months or until you’re ready to eat it.

 Easy Pear Quick Bread